LBH-123-AI/Comfyui_Minimax_h3_latent_Upscaler/README.md

 ⚠️ This saves **time, not VRAM** — the refinement pass still runs at the target resolution, so peak memory is comparable to generating high-res directly.
 The win is purely speed.

-Several node variants are provided, all registered under the `video/MinimaxH3` category:
+Two node variants are provided, both registered under the `video/MinimaxH3` category:

-Three ways to choose the output size, all registered under `video/MinimaxH3`:

-**By scale factor** (the original nodes):
 - **Minimax H3 Latent Upscaler (2D)** — a 2D ResBlock backbone with Temporal 3D-Conv layers
   inserted for temporal consistency.
 Spatial (H×W) upscaling; the time dimension is preserved.
   Lightweight and fast.
+Uses a simple `scale` factor (1.0×–4.0×).
 - **Minimax H3 Latent Upscaler (3D)** — a fully 3D-convolution backbone (3D ResBlocks +
   TemporalConv + trilinear interpolation).
 Processes the spatiotemporal volume jointly for stronger temporal coherence; heavier on compute/memory.

-**By explicit size** (community-contributed, 3D backbone):
+Supports **three resize modes** in one
+  node:
+  - `scale by multiplier` — classic `scale` factor (1.0×–4.0×).
-- **H3 Latent Upscaler (Target Resolution)** — set the target pixel `width`/`height` directly;
+  - `target dimensions` — directly set target pixel `width`/`height`.
-  the node aligns the latent to a configurable grid (8 / 16 / 32 …) and derives the scale factor automatically.
-Great when you know the exact output resolution.
-- **H3 Latent Upscaler (Megapixels)** — set a target total pixel count in megapixels (e.g. `1.2`),
+  - `megapixels` — set a target total pixel count in megapixels (e.g. `1.2`); keeps aspect ratio.
-  keep the original aspect ratio, align to the grid, and derive the scale factor automatically.
+  Both `target dimensions` and `megapixels` modes align the output to a configurable pixel grid and derive the effective scale automatically.
-  Great for "I just want ~1.2 MP" workflows.
-- **H3 Latent Cond Sync (3D)** — a pass-through helper (no upscaling).
-It reads the current latent size and synchronizes `positive`/`negative` `CONDITIONING` image refs to that size, so the second-stage refine/re-sample pass won't hit a size mismatch.
-Place it right after an upscaler.

-> The two "explicit size" nodes compute the equivalent `scale` internally and feed it to the same
+> The 3D node computes the equivalent `scale` internally for the size-based modes and feeds it to
-> trained model, so any target between 1.0×–4.0× works.
-They also keep the audio latent untouched.
+> the same trained model, so any target between 1.0×–4.0× works.

-> The three upscaling nodes support **upscaling only** (`scale >= 1.0`). `scale = 1.0` returns the
+> Both nodes support **upscaling only** (`effective scale >= 1.0`). `scale = 1.0` returns the input
-> input unchanged; `scale < 1.0` raises an error. **H3 Latent Cond Sync** is not an upscaler — it
+> unchanged; an effective scale below `1.0` raises an error.
-> just passes the latent through and resizes the conditioning to match.

 ---